Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Art and culture are prominent themes across our voyages, alongside natural encounters and historical understanding.
 Taking the connection with Indigenous communities to the high seas, our flagship vessels Coral Adventurer and Coral Geographer display a curated collection of artworks that tell the stories of the communities and art centres we visit.

-“Coral Adventurer now displays over 35 pieces of artwork onboard, including eight pieces sourced through a Cairns Indigenous Art Fair (CIAF) partnership.
-We have also just received two unique paintings from well-known Coen artist Naomi Hobson, which were commissioned for Coral Geographer.
-Guests can enjoy these beautiful paintings when she takes her maiden voyage in March 2021.”
+‘We want to support and connect with the communities we visit.
+Bringing the elements of these cultures and stories with us on board our ships is a powerful way to do that,’ says Jeff Gillies.
+‘Coral Adventurer displays over 35 pieces of artwork onboard, including eight pieces sourced through a Cairns Indigenous Art Fair (CIAF) partnership.
+We have also just received two unique paintings from well-known Coen artist Naomi Hobson, which were commissioned for Coral Geographer.’

 Naomi Hobson is an Australian Indigenous artist from the Lockhart River, Cape York Peninsula in Queensland.
 Naomi Hobson is a visual, ceramic, and photographic artist known for her contemporary artworks full of vibrant colour and dynamic intricate shapes which imitate nature.
 Look out for Naomi’s vibrant paintings in Coral Geographer’s Bridge Deck Lobby – an abstract interpretation of her culture and the social and political history of her family and the ancestors before her.

 Donny Wollagoodja is a renown Kimberley artist known for his expressions of Wanhjina art.
-He watched his elders pain the Wandjinas on bark and boards, and learned the stories of Lai Lai (creation).
+He watched his elders pain the Wandjinas on bark and boards, and learned the stories of lai lai (creation).

 Purchasing art here is an authentic and meaningful way to support remote artistic communities.
 These art centres are often the beating heart of the communities on Indigenous lands, as they are places where culture is celebrated and instructed every day.
 The impact they have on the economy of remote communities is also deeply valuable, as creating art is one of few economic drivers that is available to remote areas.
-In these art centres, community leaders work with a committed and ambitious vision to create a better future for future generations, as the centres play an important role in artists’ career development and become a place of sharing culture between old people and young people.
+In these art centres, community leaders work with a committed and ambitious vision to create a better future for future generations, as the centres play an important role in artists’ career development and become a place of sharing culture between the old and the young.

 Coral Expeditions is a proud sponsor of the ‘Collectors and Curators’ program at the annual event of the Cairns Indigenous Art Fair (CIAF).
-The program brings private collectors and curators from major institutions to the Fair, providing many emerging Indigenous artists with the chance to gain exposure to art leaders from across the country
+The program brings private collectors and curators from major institutions to the Fair, providing many emerging Indigenous artists with the chance to gain exposure to art leaders from across the country.